Reclaiming Your Reality: A Guide to Healing from Gaslighting

 You are someone whose relationship with your own reality was systematically damaged by someone who needed you to doubt yourself.
 That is not a character flaw.
 It is an injury.

 Injuries heal.
 Not always completely, not always on the timeline you want.
-But the person who knew what they knew, felt what they felt, and trusted their own mind — they are still in there, waiting to be given permission to come back.
+But the person who knew what they knew, felt what they felt, and trusted their own mind is still in there, waiting for permission to come back.